Frankenstein (miniseries)

-Frankenstein is a 2004 American television miniseries based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+Frankenstein is a 2004 American Gothic science fiction television miniseries directed by Kevin Connor, based on the 1818 novel Frankenstein; or, The Modern Prometheus by Mary Shelley.
+Alec Newman stars as Victor Frankenstein, an anatomist who is tormented by a creature of his own making, played by Luke Goss.
+Donald Sutherland co-stars as Captain Robert Walton.

+The miniseries premiered on the Hallmark Channel in two parts.
+It received generally positive reviews for its attempt to faithfully adapt the Shelley novel.

 Plot

 Captain Robert Walton sets out to explore the North Pole and expand his scientific knowledge in hopes of achieving fame.
 While icebound, the crew spots two dog sleds, one chasing the other.
 A few hours later, the crew rescues one of the sled drivers, Victor Frankenstein, who is deathly ill.
 As he recovers, Victor tells Walton his life's story.

 Born into a wealthy family in Geneva in 1793, Victor decides at a young age to become a doctor.
 Weeks before he leaves for university in Germany, his mother dies of scarlet fever.
 At university, he develops a secret technique to imbue inanimate bodies with life with the encouragement of his mentor, Professor Waldman.

 After bringing a deceased dog back to life (albeit temporarily), he creates a human being from parts of corpses and brings it to life.
 Upon seeing the Creature, however, he is repulsed by his work: he flees the room, and the Creature disappears.
 Collapsing from pneumonia brought on by overwork and emotional stress, he is nursed back to health by his friend, Henry Clerval, and childhood sweetheart, Elizabeth Lavenza.
 He returns home to find his younger brother William murdered.
 Certain this is the work of the Creature, Victor retreats into the mountains to find peace - only to be confronted by the Creature himself.

 The Creature - now able to talk - tells him how he wandered into a village after Victor abandoned him, only to be chased into the mountains by angry villagers.
 He took refuge in the shed of a remote cabin, gradually learning to speak and read through his observation of a family who lived in the cabin.
 After approaching the blind grandfather, who responded to him in kindness, the Creature was physically attacked by the old man's son and ran away.
 Traveling to Geneva, he met a little boy — Victor's brother William — outside the town of Plainpalais.
 Wanting to keep the frightened boy from yelling, the creature accidentally killed him.
 The Creature concludes his story by demanding that Frankenstein create for him a female companion, promising that if Victor grants his request, he and his mate will vanish into the uninhabited wilderness of South America.